HomeArticle

 Interestingly, Mark Zuckerberg himself didn't make it into the top 250, nor did CTO Andrew Bosworth.

 After the leaderboard was reported by the media, the author took it offline.
-But Bosworth immediately publicly supported it on Forbes: The company's best engineers spend an amount of tokens equivalent to their annual salary, but their efficiency has increased by 5 to 10 times.
+But Bosworth immediately publicly supported it on Forbes, saying that the company's best engineers spend an amount of tokens equivalent to their annual salary, but their efficiency has increased by 5 to 10 times.
 "It's like getting free money.
-Keep racking up those tokens; there's no limit."
+Keep racking up tokens with no upper limit."

 She knows all this, but her attitude is still to promote it: